why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/image_choice.md

 In this section you will learn how to get to a running installer for _Tumbleweed_ or _Leap_.
 This involves:

 - Using a program to write an installation image -- see [Choosing an installation image above](#choosing-an-installation-media) -- to an external device, usually a USB pen drive or some other external storage medium.
-- Having the media adequately partioned to host the image, and making it bootable
+- Having the media adequately partitioned to host the image, and making it bootable
-- Booting on the external media and run the installer.
+- Booting on the external media and running the installer.

 We will assume that you have downloaded an installation image and optionally, have performed an authenticity check on it -- see the above sections for details.
 The next section also assumes that you will be using a USB flash drive as the installation media.
 The section after that handles external hard drives.